2025 Law Summaries: A Guide to the New Laws Affecting Cities

 Questions?

-If you have any questions about laws or legislation summarized in the 2022 Law Summaries, please contact a member of the League’s Intergovernmental Relations Department.
-The initials of the best staff member to contact for a particular law are listed at the end of each summary.
-You can find a key for the initials on page 4 of the 2022 Law Summaries.
+If you have any questions about laws or legislation summarized in the 2025 Law Summaries, contact a member of the League’s Intergovernmental Relations (IGR) Department.
+Each law summary includes the initials of the best IGR staff member to contact for that law; refer to key for the staff initials on page 5 of the 2025 Law Summaries.